March Madness Selection Sunday

 Selection Sunday in basketball is what officially marks the start of the NCAA Division I Men's Basketball Tournament (March Madness).
 On Selection Sunday the selection committee selects the field that will compete in the upcoming march madness tournament.
 The date of the event changes from year to year, but it is always the last Sunday before the tournament games begin.

-One way CBS, the broadcaster of Selection Sunday makes the show more entertaining for its viewers is by broadcasting the reactions of teams.
-Seeing a team lose it after hearing their name called makes for good television.
+One way CBS makes the selection show more entertaining for its viewers is by broadcasting the reactions of teams.
+Seeing a team get ecstatic after hearing their name called makes for good television.
 Even the capturing of heartbreak for a team that did not make the field makes the viewer feel for them.
 Seeing a team's reaction helps fans feel a greater connection to the athletes, and increases their overall interest in the tournament.

 While the television spectacle has been a recent development, Selection Sunday has always been about the bracket being released.
 With the bracket comes several important pieces that fans are looking for.

-The bracket that is released contains teams separated into four different quadrants, with each having 16 teams.
-Those 16 teams are seeded from 1 to 16.
-Each seeding matters as higher seeds get to play lower seeds as well as play close to their home stadium.
+The bracket that is released contains teams separated into four different quadrants, each composed of 16 teams.
+These teams are seeded from 1 to 16.
+Seeding is important, as higher seeds get to play lower seeds as well as play close to their home stadium.

-On Selection Sunday, the bracket is released with 68 teams in it, however the four teams must be eliminated before the tournament really begins.
-How that happens is eight teams compete for the last four spots remaining, with the winners clinching a seed in the tournament.
+On Selection Sunday, the bracket is released with 68 teams, however four teams must be eliminated before the tournament really begins.
+The eight teams compete for the last four spots remaining, with the winners clinching a seed in the tournament.
 These games are played a day or two prior to the round of 64.
 These eight teams are announced with the rest of the bracket during Selection Sunday, and mark the true start of March Madness.